craigmckeachie/a12_demo_manual/InstructorNotes.md

   - AngularLabManualIntroduction.pdf
   - TypeScriptSlides.pdf
   - TypeScriptLabManual.pdf
-  - TypeScript content is included/bundled with the purchase of Introduction to Angular or Comprehensive Angular courseware
+    > TypeScript content is included/bundled for free with the purchase of Introduction to Angular courseware

 - AdvancedAngular.zip